sombriks/node-libgpiod/README.md

 - libgpiod (and devel headers)
 - nodejs (and devel headers)
-- linux (tested on fedora 33 running on raspberry pi model 3 B+)
+- linux (tested on fedora 33 running on raspberry pi model 3 B+ and rasp pi os on zero w)
 - c/c++ development tools

 ## Compiling